 While there is no industry standard for pickleball courts, municipalities have been constructing these amenities to respond to demand.
 With public requests for this type of facility and Thames Centre's aging population, it is logical to increase the Municipality's supply.
-There may be an opportunity to increase the number of pickleball courts at Dorchester Community Park within the existing court footprint by repurposing one of the two existing tennis courts provided that this could be done without negatively impacting tennis usage levels; although future population growth in Dorchester may also result in increased tennis demand.
-Monitoring the use of pickleball and tennis activities at this location is encouraged to determine future needs.

 Constructing a minimum of two pickleball courts adjacent to the proposed tennis court at Avon Park or Crampton Park is also recommended.
 A tennis court is also located at Wellburn Park; however, constructing a dedicated pickleball court at this location is not recommended as it would reduce the amount of open greenspace at this park, although pickleball playing lines should be added to the existing court.

 - 33. Resurface the tennis and pickleball courts in Dorchester and Thorndale. - 34.
-Monitor the use of the tennis courts at the Dorchester Community Park to determine the potential to be repurposed to additional pickleball courts. - 35.
-Construct a tennis court and a minimum of two dedicated pickleball courts at Avon Park or Crampton Park. - 36.
+Construct a tennis court and a minimum of two dedicated pickleball courts at Avon Park or Crampton Park. - 35.
 Add pickleball playing lines to the tennis court at Wellburn Park.